Last updated on May 23rd, 2023 at 03:15 pm

 However, when you have a working knowledge of basic printing terms, the process goes much quicker and helps ensure we print your project right the first time.
 It also makes any future print projects you may have go smoother and quicker.

 We hope this glossary / terminology sheet provides you with a better working knowledge of the commercial printing process.
 This will help you answer the question “what is printing?” when ordering a print project from Printivity, if we ever use a printing term you don’t understand, don’t hesitate to ask for an explanation!

 Common commercial printing terms

 These are terms you will find helpful to know during the design and ordering phases of any print project.

 CMYK.
 This is one of the most important printing terms to know because it represents the preferred printing method for coloring digital print files.
 CMYK – cyan, magenta, yellow and black – is the combination of ink colors most commonly used in the four color process or digital printing.
 Images in digital documents must be converted from other color formats to cyan, magenta, yellow and black before printing onto paper for accurate color matching.

 Coated paper.
 When you want a type of paper that improves reflectivity and ink coverage and stability, printers will recommend a coated paper.
 The most common categories of coated paper, gloss and matte, have a smooth finish that give off a professional look and feel.
 A coated paper feels different than other sheets of paper.
 In turn, uncoated paper has a more natural feel.

 Creep.
 This occurs when producing saddle-stitch, one of the most popular binding techniques for many types of print projects.
-Saddle-stitches are created by folding printed sheets in half, then wire is sewn through to look like staples.
+Saddle-stitched booklet are created by folding printed sheets in half, then wire is sewn through to look like staples.
 However, this causes the innermost sheets of paper to push out and be trimmed more than the outer sheets, which is called creep.
 The more pages there are, the larger the creep.
 Printers must plan for this creep before performing the binding step.